FarmData2/FarmData2/modules/README.md

 - Every component used must have a `v-on` handler for this event.
   - This handler increments the `createdCount`.
-- Props that the entry point uses to affect the comonent state should be `v-model`ed to the data in `data.form`
+- Props that the entry point uses to affect the component state should be `v-model`ed to the data in `data.form`

 ```JavaScript
 <CropSelector